This article details the order types available when trading futures contracts.

 A bracket order allows you to place up to three orders simultaneously: one order to open a position (long or short) and two trigger orders for stop loss and/or take profit.

-- The primary order can be a limit order or a market order and opening limit orders can optionally be set as maker-only.
+- •The primary order can be a Limit Order or a Market Order and opening limit orders can optionally be set as maker-only.

-- The trigger orders are market orders with reduce-only enabled.
+- •The trigger orders are market orders with reduce-only enabled.

-- There are options to have the order trigger from the last trade price, mark price, or index price.
+- •There are options to have the order trigger from the last trade price, mark price, or index price.

 NOTE:

-- Each trigger order is independent of the original order and can be edited or cancelled at any time.
+- •Each trigger order is independent of the original order and can be edited or cancelled at any time.

-EXAMPLE: LONG BRACKET The current Futures price is $5,000.
-You believe that the Futures price will increase so you decide to open a long position.
+EXAMPLE: LONG BRACKET The current Derivatives price is $5,000.
+You believe that the Derivatives price will increase so you decide to open a long position.
 You wish to simultaneously protect the position at 2.5% loss whilst also setting a take profit target of 5%.
 In the bracket order form, you enter the quantity and limit price you wish to enter the position at, set your take profit order price for 5250, or 5% from the current market price, and your stop-loss at 4875 or 2.5% from the current market price.
 These parameters can lead to two outcomes.
 If the price rises to your take profit price, then the position will close at 5% profit (provided there is sufficient demand).
 On the other hand, if the price drops to your stop-loss price, then the position will close at 2.5% loss (provided there is sufficient demand).

-EXAMPLE: SHORT BRACKET The current Futures price is $5,000.
-You believe that the Futures price will decrease so you decide to open a short position.
+EXAMPLE: SHORT BRACKET The current Derivatives price is $5,000.
+You believe that the Derivatives price will decrease so you decide to open a short position.
 You wish to simultaneously protect the position at 2.5% loss whilst also setting a take profit target of 5%.
 In the bracket order form, you enter the quantity and limit price you wish to enter the position at, set your take profit order price for 4750, or 5% from the current market price, and your stop-loss at 5125 or 2.5% from the current market price.
 These parameters can lead to two outcomes.
 If the price falls to your take profit price, then the position will close at 5% profit (provided there is sufficient supply).
 On the other hand, if the price rises to your stop-loss price, then the position will close at 2.5% loss (provided there is sufficient supply).

 Trigger Entry